RSV Expert Meeting 2026

 About

 This meeting brings together healthcare professionals, policymakers, and researchers to strengthen RSV vaccination efforts.
-Insights and recommendations from the discussion will be documented and presented to the new or current Government to help shape future immunisation policies.
+Insights and recommendations from the discussion will be documented and presented to the Government to help shape future immunisation programs and policies.

 Details

-The RSV Expert Meeting 2025 is RACGP accredited for 2 CPD hours for online attendees.
+The RSV Expert Meeting 2026 will be RACGP accredited for 2 CPD hours for online attendees.

 Welcome and opening comments